The Best Place

 The back of the raft, in my opinion, gets the most rocking action of all the places in the boat.
 Back paddlers get the whole view of the upcoming rapid and get to see the front of the raft drop down and take the big hits in the waves.
 This position also gets the big bouncing up action when the raft hits the bottom of the waves and kicks up.
 I personally like the back as I can see the entire raft and rapid, we still get plenty wet in the back (not quite as wet as the front, but we still get doused).

-where I will not fall overboard.
+Most people ask where to sit if they dont want to fall I will overboard.
 Well, again the simple answer is, “it varies”.
 There is really no place in the raft where you are totally immune to falling into the river; it can happen from any sitting position.
 The key to staying in the raft, no matter where you sit, is: 1- paddle hard, it will help keep you in the raft, 2- have your outside leg forward and foot tucked under the tube in front of you, or if you are sitting in the front of the raft, in the foot cups, and 3- wedge your rear-end into the gap between the raft and the cross tube, this is what we call the rafter’s tri-pod, a paddling technique that gives you great stability and usually keeps you in the raft.

 Depending on what you are looking for in your white water rafting adventure, sit accordingly.
 You can always ask your guide where you should sit for your best river experience.
 Best of all, you have the entire day to move around to different positions in the raft to see what you like the best.